 By Rabbi Sue Levi Elwell and Rabbi Nancy Fuchs Kreimer

-In Chapters of the Heart: Jewish Women Sharing the Torah of Our Lives, 20 prominent Jewish women invite readers into their lives through their beautifully crafted personal narratives.
-In this collection of essays, each author analyzes a journey or experience through the prism of a Jewish text that she finds personally comforting or helpful.
-Through their respective points of view and backgrounds, they share their experiences as mothers, daughters, sisters, partners, and friends, contemplating the significant moments in their lives when Jewish tradition helped them to find answers to challenging questions.
-The essays cover a wide spectrum of issues such as eating disorders, Alzheimers and other illnesses, personal relationships, divorce and death.
+In Chapters of the Heart: Jewish Women Sharing the Torah of Our Lives, 20 prominent Jewish women invite readers into their lives.
+In this collection of essays, each author analyzes a journey or experience through the prism of a Jewish text that she finds personally comforting or helpful, covering a wide spectrum of issues such as eating disorders, Alzheimer’s and other illnesses, personal relationships, divorce, and death.

 A Guide for the Perplexed

 by Dara Horn

 Josie Askenzai is a brilliant young software designer whose program, Geniza, archives events in people’s lives.
 When she is kidnapped while consulting at the Library of Alexandria (Egypt), her sister Judith moves into Josie’s home to help her brother-in-law care for her young niece.
 The story follows complex sibling relationships, not just Josie and Judith, but many other sets of siblings associated with the Cairo geniza (a depository for old and discarded sacred books and Jewish documents first discovered by Solomon Schechter).
 Dara Horn’s Eternal Life was a WL Reads Book Club pick in 2018.
 Listen to our interview with the author here!